 Yin And Yang

-Whilst others may view this as being non canon, I actually believe that this is THE Joker’s origin story.
-I just need DC to admit it to but they never will.
-To me it is the only real explanation for his white skin and green hair and I think should The Joker’s beginnings be told again in comic or cineman then this story might be the perfect framework for it.
+Whilst others may view this as being non-canon, I actually believe that this is THE Joker’s origin story.
+I just need DC to admit it too but they never will.
+To me, it is the only real explanation for his white skin and green hair and I think should The Joker’s beginnings be told again in comic or cinema then this story might be the perfect framework for it.

 Jack In The Box

 It’s interesting when we flash back to Bruce in the Batcave.
-He struggles to come to terms with how two people can hate each other so much without even knowing the others identity.
+He struggles to come to terms with how two people can hate each other so much without even knowing the identity of the other.

 Joker knows that Batman exists and Batman knows that Joker exists.
 Everything else is just noise that gets in the way of the stark contrasts both characters portray.

 This actually got me thinking, what if The Joker has a secret identity that we’ve never known about and much in the same way that Batman does, he plays an identity during the day.
 This truly speaks volumes to Moore’s work.
 He enables readers to think for themselves whilst taking the characters in exciting directions.